Do we actually have a depression epidemic?

 If you feel you fall into this category, read this post on how to accurately diagnose your thyroid problems.

 2. Reliance Upon T4 Thyroid Medications for Treatment

 Let’s provide some quick background on this so everyone is on the same page.

 When I say T3 medication I am referring to giving someone the active form of thyroid hormone.

 There are 2 ways you can get this kind of medication.

-Or, getting it in combination with T4 in the form of Natural Dessicated Thyroid.
+Alternatively, you can get it in combination with T4 in the form of Natural Desiccated Thyroid or NDT.

 Let’s take a look at some of the studies showing the effectiveness of T3 medication in treating Depression…

-Doctors pride themselves on being "evidenced based".
-Meaning, they like to base their treatment on literary studies that "prove" a treatment is effective.
+Doctors pride themselves on being “evidence-based”.
+Meaning, they like to base their treatment on literary studies that “prove” treatment is effective.